 As we make our way back up to the top of the bluffs, on Trail 4, we found more wild cucumber growing over everything, just like what we saw over on the Trestles Beach Trail.

-Here we are, up above Trail 4, to take our final look of San Onofre Bluffs Beach.
+We are up above Trail 4 to take our final look at San Onofre Bluffs Beach.

 California Super Bloom and the Coastal Sage Scrub Ecosystem

 So what do you think?
 In closing, I would like to say that my girls and I had a spectacular time at San Onofre State Beach!
 Especially seeing that many of the plants were flowering and all the other plants were at optimal health.

 As I mentioned before, Southern California has been in extreme drought for the past seven years.
 But after the rain this winter, we are officially not in a drought anymore!
 Hallelujah!

 Also, if you have any questions, please feel free to comment down below.

 I love it so much over here that I have written a couple of other posts if you are interested.

 - Hiking South of San Onofre Bluffs Campground